 It is the goal of the Board of Education and Administration to the greatest extent possible, to provide a safest work place and educational environment while providing the best education possible for our students.
-In this time of pandemic it is necessary to take additional procedural precautions to lessen the spread of the Covid-19 virus.
-Procedures will follow local Health Department guidelines and State Orders for the 2021-2022 School Year and should be considered mandatory safety directions.
-Failure to comply with or enforce items contained within or added and communicated at a later date may result in disciplinary action.
-Questions arising from a review of the expectations should be addressed to the employees Supervisor, the Director of Operations, or the Superintendent.
+May 11, 2023 marked the end of the federal COVID-19 PHE declaration.

+Questions should be addressed to the employees Supervisor, the Director of Operations, or the Superintendent.